-After having assessed a notification, the Minister issues a Screening Decision
+After having assessed a notification, the Minister issues a Screening Decision the Transaction.

+- a. authorising,

-- a. authorising (including on the basis of remedies) - b. imposing conditions on (e.g. with divestments), or - c. prohibiting, the Transaction.
+- b. authorising subject to conditions (e.g. with divestments), or

+- c. prohibiting,

 The Screening Decision is made on the basis of a range of security and public order criteria.
 These criteria include whether a party to the Transaction is controlled by a third country government and the extent to which such control "is inconsistent with the policies and objectives" of Ireland.